BlueBrain/MorphIO/README.md

 ```

 ### Glia
-MorphIO also support reading and writing glia (such as astrycytes) from/to disk according to the H5 specification
+MorphIO also support reading and writing glia (such as astrocytes) from/to disk according to the H5 specification
 https://bbpteam.epfl.ch/documentation/projects/Morphology%20Documentation/latest/h5v1.html

 Python: